enonic/old-xp-doc/doc/developer/project/index.rst

 Project structure
 =================

 To build applications with Enonic XP, you will typically setup a so-called project.
-The fastest way to do this is using the init-app feature included in the Enonic XP toolbox utility.
+The fastest way to do this is using the init-project feature included in the Enonic XP toolbox utility.

 The project structure is a similar to a `Maven <https://maven.apache.org/>`_ projects for those who are familiar with that.